hun-nemethpeter/cpp-reflector-mini/Proposal.md

 2
 ```

-This IPR node optionally can be forwarded to a constexpr object with the `->` syntax.

- `template<ipr::Class iprT> -> (SomeDriver driver)`

- here `driver` will be a dependent name that can be used during template instantiation.
- `SomeDriver` must be a constexpr constructor with a corresponding `ipr::...` argument:

- ` class SomeDriver { constexpr SomeDriver(const ipr::Class& classDecl)  ... }; `
+Note, member call on this value template paramater (`iprT.name()`) happens during template instantiation and not in runtime.
+Every method of an IPR node is a constexpr function.
+And an IPR parameter itself is a constexpr object.

 Template declaration syntax is extended with auto template.
 This creates a standalone dependent names in a namespaced scope:
 ```C++
 template<ipr::Class T>
 auto MacroName